duckietown/docs-sphinx-builder/README.md

-# How to build the docs
+# Common files for the building the Sphinx docs

-You can follow the instructions in the API documentation.

-TODO: Add a link when the docs are added to the book
+Works with repositories generated from the official template.
+Follow the instructions here (add link when documented).